wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipeline-blueprints-oss-sync-20240322.md

 Changes:

-- **blueprints/nuget-package/azure-pipeline-nuget-package-cd-stage.yml** - eplace the configuration variables with the ```config``` object, which encapsulates an array of data structures..
+- **blueprints/nuget-package/azure-pipeline-nuget-package-cd-stage.yml** - replace the configuration variables with the ```config``` object, which encapsulates an array of data structures.
 - **blueprints/nuget-package/azure-pipeline-nuget-package-cd.yml** -
 Replace the conditionals using ```text``` stage names with ```boolean``` stage validations for a simpler and less error-prone approach.
 - **blueprints/nuget-package/azure-pipeline-nuget-package-config.yml** - remove the stage names designated as ```text``` and replace them with ```boolean``` values.